LemesoftNostalgic/sprint-o-matic/README.md

 ## Installation

 The [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) contains pre-built applications for Linux and Windows.
-The application can also be run directly from source code if python and the packages listed below are installed.
+The application can also be run directly from source code with the following instructions:

+1. Download and unzip the source code package
+2. Install python3.10 or higher: (python.org/Downloads)
+  * In windows installer package, ensure that python is set to path variable, by allowing environment variable modifications
+3. Install the required modules from command prompt
+  * python -m pip install pygame
+  * python -m pip install matplotlib
+  * python -m pip install argparse
+  * python -m pip install picle
+  * python -m pip install requests
+4. Start the "main" from src folder of sprint-o-matic
+  * In windows, clicking the "main" program from the window should work

 As of writing, the application has been verified against Ubuntu 20.04 and Windows 10.
 Running the Sprint-O-Matic requires relatively modern PC due to